Nik4053/NeuralNetCpp/README.md

 IrisTest will train an simple MLP on the iris flower dataset.
 MnistTest will train an convolutional network on the MNIST dataset.

+# Datasets
+Place both datasets in the data folder.
+The data folder should then contain these 4 files:
+- .gitkeep
+- iris.data
+- mnist_test.csv
+- mnist_train.csv